remygatins/BlackSeaBass_project/notebook/2020-01-BSB-DNA-extraction.md

 Two elutions, 1st elution in 30uL, 2nd elution in 70uL, stored separately at -80oC.

 Quantification via Qubit: tried with 1uL of sample first, it worked for all except two samples - #22 (too high) and #33 (too low).
-I repeated these two, #22 I used 1uL sample + 1uL MGwater (dil factor 2x) and #33 I used 2uL sample.
+I repeated these two, #22 using 1uL sample + 1uL MGwater (dil factor 2x) and #33 using 2uL sample.

 Round 6 sample info and DNA concentration results: